ibm-cloud-docs/databases-for-etcd/getting-started.md

   applications:
   - name:    example-helloworld-nodejs
     routes:
-    - route: example-helloworld-nodejs.mybluemix.net
+    - route: example-helloworld-nodejs.us-south.cf.appdomain.cloud
     memory:  128M
     services:
       - example-etcd
   ```

-2. Change the `route` value to something unique.
-The route that you choose determines the subdomain of your application's URL:  `<route>.mybluemix.net`.
+2. Change the route value to something unique.
+The route that you choose determines the subdomain of your application's URL.
+The format is `<route>.{region}.cf.appdomain.cloud`.
+Be sure the `{region}` matches where your application is deployed.
 3. Change the `name` value.
 The name that you choose is displayed in your {{site.data.keyword.cloud_notm}} dashboard.
 4. Update the `services` value to match the alias of the service you created in [Create a Cloud Foundry alias for the database service](#create-alias).

 ## Step 8.
 Push the app to {{site.data.keyword.cloud_notm}}.

 This step fails if the service is not finished provisioning from Step 1.
 You can check its progress on your {{site.data.keyword.cloud_notm}} _Dashboard_.